 Applying to the Department of Educational Psychology and Counseling

-Fall 2013 applications for the following programs are CLOSED: College Counseling/ Student Services; Marriage & Family Therapy; School Counseling.
+Fall 2014 applications for the following programs are CLOSED: Career Counseling; College Counseling/ Student Services; Marriage & Family Therapy; School Counseling.

-Fall 2013 applications for the following programs are OPEN: Career Counseling; School Psychology; Early Childhood Education; Development, Learning, Instruction & Evaluation.
+Fall 2014 applications for the following programs are OPEN: School Psychology; Early Childhood Education; Development, Learning, Instruction & Evaluation.

-** PLEASE NOTE: Applicants interested in applying for any of the OPEN programs listed above should have completed all prerequisites or be in-progress toward completing any missing prerequisite courses to be eligible for admission.
-For completed courses, be sure to submit transcript copies and Prerequisite Substitution Request forms (if applicable) with your departmental application.
+** PLEASE NOTE: For completed courses, be sure to submit transcript copies and Prerequisite Substitution Request forms (if applicable) with your departmental application.
 If you are currently enrolled in a course that is in-progress, please submit proof of enrollment with your departmental application packet.
 For additional information on prerequisite requirements, please review our Prospective Students page.
 Our list of Pre-Approved Prerequisite Course Substitutions can also be found on our website.
-For additional information, please contact Shannon Sexton, Graduate Admissions Advisor, via email at firstname.lastname@example.org.
+For additional information, please contact Shannon Sexton, Graduate Admissions Advisor, via email at email@example.com.

 Potential applicants to our graduate programs are invited to apply during the January and February application period of each year for the following fall term.
 To be considered for admission,

 - All application materials must be received by the Application Deadline.

 - Students are only admitted for the fall semester (exception: DLI&E and ECE Programs).

 - Students may only apply to one program in the department (other than the joint program in MFT with School Counseling Credential).

 Please include the following checklist with your application.